A question that often gets put to the early retirement crowd is how they plan to pay for end of life care.

 An increasing number of elderly Canadians are choosing home care services rather than care facilities as it permits greater freedom and is significantly cheaper.
 Approximately 1 in 5 residents currently admitted to long-term care facilities in Canada could be treated through less expensive home care instead.

 Home care costs are typically charged on an hourly basis.
-Depending on your area and the level of care required, the fees range from $20 - $90 per hour with full nurse care being the most expensive.
+Depending on your area and the level of care required, the fees range from $20 - $90 per hour with full registered nursing care being the most expensive.
 Typical home care costs range from $15,000 and $30,000 per year.
 At a certain point, it is more economical to live in a facility for a fixed cost than hiring for elaborate care at home.

 Life Expectation and Cost